underworld-community/sachau-et-al-ice-sheet/README.md

 Parallel Safe
 -------------
-Test results can be obtained in both serial and parallel operation.
+3D model results can be obtained in parallel operation.